Feedback from customers – and what you do with that feedback – can turn an average business into a high-growth business.

-Unfortunately, many business owners ignore important conversations with their customers and fail to develop a competitive advantage before their companies go out of business.
+Unfortunately, many business owners ignore important conversations with their customers, fail to get feedback from customers, and fail to develop a competitive advantage before their companies go out of business.

 Don’t make this mistake in your business.